JBdesign53/docker-compose-dev/README.md

 Note: If you are using a domain other than `//localhost` you do not need to change the OpenSSL setup.
 Although the SSL keys are created using 'localhost' as the domain name other domain names should work as expected.

 ## Website Files
-Web files are mounted from the local file system at ./www into /var/www/etc/ in CentOS.
+Web files are mounted from the local file system at ./www into CentOS at /var/www/etc/.

 To show different web files modify the `HTML_VOLUME` variable in the ./.env file to point to your local website files.